-The below 8 steps will help you and your business set up an effective, all-inclusive outsourcing plan.
+The below 8 steps will help you and your business set up an effective, all-inclusive outsourcing implementation plan.

 Find out if your business is ready for outsourcing